chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

  * add a parameter to the method previously created
  * extract the local variable as a property of controller in which I created it

 In the following video I will try to do these operations in XCode.
+At the time of this writing the available XCode version is 9.2.

 {% include youtube.html videoId="tsuS8UoSS1A" %}

-More than 2 minutes to implement all the stuff in the above list.
+**More than 2 minutes to implement all the stuff in the above list.**
 Really slow, isn't it?!?? :fearful:

 ### Android Studio